gspiegelberg/pg_amqp2/README.md

 `-devel` package is also installed.
 If necessary tell the build process where to find it:

+PostgreSQL:
     env PG_CONFIG=/path/to/pg_config make && make install

-Some prepackaged Mac installs of postgres might need a little coaxing with modern XCodes.
-If you encounter an error such as:

-    make: /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.8.xctoolchain/usr/bin/cc: No such file or directory

-Then you'll need to link the toolchain

-    sudo ln -s /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain /Applications/Xcode.app/Contents/Developer/Toolchains/OSX10.8.xctoolchain

-And if you encounter an error about a missing `/usr/bin/postgres`:

-    ld: file not found: /usr/bin/postgres

-You might need to link in your real postgres:

-    sudo ln -s /usr/bin/postgres_real /usr/bin/postgres
+CloudberryDB & Greenplum assuming build directory NFS mounted everywhere:
+    gpssh -f ALLHOSTS
+    => cd /path/to/build/dir
+    => env PG_CONFIG-/path/to/install/bin/pg_config
+    => make install

 Loading
 -------

-Once amqp is installed, you can add it to a database.
+Once amqp2 is installed, you can add it to a database.
 Add this line to your postgresql config

-    shared_preload_libraries = 'pg_amqp.so'
+    shared_preload_libraries = 'pg_amqp2.so'

+This extension requires
+ * CloudberryDB 1.5.4
+ * Greenplum 7.0.0 (via archive github gpdb)
+ * PostgreSQL >= 9.1.0 (untested)

-This extension requires PostgreSQL 9.1.0 or greater, so loading amqp is as simple as connecting to a database as a super user and running
+Loading amqp2, connect to a database as a super user and run:

-    CREATE EXTENSION amqp;

-If you've upgraded your cluster to PostgreSQL 9.1 and already had amqp installed, you can upgrade it to a properly packaged extension with:

-    CREATE EXTENSION amqp FROM unpackaged;
+    CREATE EXTENSION amqp2;

-This is required to update to any versions >= 0.4.0.

-To update to the latest version, run the following command after running "make install" again:

-    ALTER EXTENSION amqp UPDATE;

 Basic Usage
 -----------

-Insert AMQP broker information (host/port/user/pass) into the `amqp.broker` table.
+Insert AMQP broker information (host/port/user/pass) into `amqp2.broker` table.

-A process starts and connects to PostgreSQL and runs:
+A process starts and connects to the database and executes:

-    SELECT amqp.publish(broker_id, 'amqp.direct', 'foo', 'message');
+    SELECT amqp2.publish(broker_id, 'amqp.direct', 'foo', 'message');

 Upon process termination, all broker connections will be torn down.
 If there is a need to disconnect from a specific broker, one can call:

-    select amqp.disconnect(broker_id);
+    select amqp2.disconnect(broker_id);

 which will disconnect from the broker if it is connected and do nothing if it is already disconnected.